-Laura Moss (BA, U of Toronto; MA U of Guelph, PhD Queen’s U) is an associate professor at UBC where she teaches Canadian and African literatures.
+Laura Moss (BA, U of Toronto; MA U of Guelph, PhD Queen’s U) is Professor of English at UBC where she teaches Canadian and African literatures.
 Her research interests lie in three intersecting categories: 1. literary theories of postcolonialism, diaspora, nationalism, and multiculturalism, 2. intersections of art and public policy, 3. literary history.
 Trained as a postcolonial theorist and a specialist in world literature written in English, her current research concerns the contemporary literatures of Canada and South Africa.

 Having served as associate editor of the journal Canadian Literature since 2004, Moss became the editor of the journal in 2015.
 Since 2011, she has also been a contributing editor to the Canlitguides.ca project.
 Moss served as Chair of the UBC Canadian Studies Program and of the International Canadian Studies Centre from 2008-2011.
 From 2006-10 she also sat on the Canadian Federation for the Humanities and Social Sciences (CFHSS) Aid to Scholarly Publications Committee.
 Since its founding in 2012, Moss has been an active member of CWILA (Canadian Women in the Literary Arts, see http://cwila.com/), serving on its board of directors (2012-14) and as manager of the jury for the Inaugural Critic-in-Residence in 2012.
 In 2013-14, Moss led the UBC GRSJ-CWILA Research Network.